 More cancer deaths in men than in women

-In women, cardiovascular diseases were the main cause of death (31%).
-Death due to cancer followed at some distance (23%).
+In women, cardiovascular diseases were the main cause of death (29%).
+Death due to cancer came second (23%).

-Mortality caused by respiratory diseases came in third place in both men and women.
+Mortality caused by respiratory diseases was ranked in the third place for both men and women.

 Cancer mortality gradually increases with age

-Mortality caused by cancer showed a gradual increase from the age of 50 in 2017.
-Mortality due to cardiovascular diseases increased rapidly from the age of 80.
+Mortality caused by cancer showed a gradual increase from the age of 50 onwards in 2018.
+Mortality due to cardiovascular diseases increased rapidly from the age of 80 on.

-In 2017, the risk of dying from cancer for those over 65 years was nearly twice as high for men as for women.
+In 2018, the risk of dying from cancer for those 65 years and over was nearly twice as high for men as for women.
 The risk of dying from a cardiovascular disease was greater in men than in women at each age.

 Higher mortality in Flemish Region due to cardiovascular diseases and cancer than in other regions

-In 2017, there were, relatively speaking, slightly more deaths due to cardiovascular disease in the Flemish Region than in the other 2 regions.
+In 2018, there were, relatively speaking, slightly more deaths due to cardiovascular diseases in the Flemish Region than in the other 2 regions.
 This also applied to deaths due to cancer.